ZARATHUSTRA in a nutshell

 This problem is attributed to a lack of understanding of several physical mechanisms involved in the operation of these devices, in particular the role of turbulence, instabilities, fields, and walls in the anomalous transport of the plasma particles, and the phenomena behind and related to the interaction of electromagnetic fields with the plasma used to energize it.
 Indeed, there is still a big distance between the predictions of our best models and experimental measurements.

-Moreover, the current cylindrical design of EPTs has inherent issues that are hard to overcome in this geometry, such as the existence of a magnetically-unshielded rear wall in the plasma source where a large fraction of the plasma is lost, and a large plume divergence that complicates the process of integrating these thrusters in a satellite.
+Moreover, the current cylindrical design of EPTs has inherent issues that are hard to overcome in this geometry, such as the existence of a magnetically-unshielded rear wall in the plasma source where a large fraction of the plasma is lost, a large plume divergence, and the generation of a large net magnetic dipole that interacts with the geomeagnetic field, complicating the integration of these thrusters in a satellite.

-Major breakthroughs in our physical understanding of EPTs and a revolution in their geometric design is needed to unblock their progress.
+Major breakthroughs in our physical understanding of EPTs and a revolution in their design are needed to unblock their progress.

 Schematic of a cylincrical Electrodeless Plasma Thruster.
 While the lateral walls of the plasma source are shielded by the magnetic field, the magnetic lines impinge directly on rear wall, which is unshielded